-The Library Committee makes available below, in chronological order, various publications of interest to ringing historians and collectors of ringing books.
+The Library makes available below, in chronological order, various publications of interest to ringing historians and collectors of ringing books.
 Copyright of the images is held by the CCCBR but they may be downloaded for personal use.

 Clicking on a reference will open the document in a new browser window or tab.